JiaqiWu-ECUST/PFAS-ReacFormer/README.md

 to match the local data and DRGM checkpoint locations.

+Two-stage training strategy

+Product generation is trained in two stages.

+Stage 1 — frozen-encoder training.
+The molecular encoder is initialized with the DRGM-pretrained weights and kept frozen.

+Stage 2 — encoder fine-tuning.
+The best Stage 1 checkpoint (best_top5.pt) is used to initialize Stage 2.

 The model uses beam-search decoding during evaluation.
 The corresponding parameters, including beam size, maximum sequence length, length penalty, temperature, and candidate limits, are defined under `eval` in the YAML configuration.

 During training, validation performance is used for checkpoint selection.
 The training workflow saves a `best_top5.pt` checkpoint and, when available, loads this checkpoint for final testing.